mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 TDM systems often handle sensitive data.
 To be compliant with Data Privacy laws, Fabric enables masking sensitive fields like SSN, credit card numbers and email addresses before they are loaded either to Fabric or into the target DB.

-* To mask a sensitive field prior to loading it into Fabric, create a Broadway population flow for the table that includes this field and use one of the **Masking** Actors.
+* To mask a sensitive field prior to loading it into Fabric, create a Broadway population flow for the table that includes this field and a **Masking** Actor.

   ![image](images/11_tdm_impl_05.PNG)

-* To mask a sensitive field as part of the load to the target DB, add a Masking Actor to the relevant **load_[Table Name].flow**.
+* To mask a sensitive field as part of Load to the Target DB, add a Masking Actor to the relevant **load_[Table Name].flow**.
 The TDM infrastructure controls enabling or disabling masking based on the settings in the global variables.
 There are three possible scenarios for handling masking:

   * When the TDM task is for synthetic data creation, masking is always enabled.
   * When The TDM task is for Data Flux, masking is always disabled.